The Neurodiversity Affirmative Therapist

 We all experience times when things aren't going the way we might like.
 We can find ourselves anywhere from a bit grey and unhappy to extremely dark and depressed, overwhelmed, stressed and spun out.
 We can get stuck in negative patterns of thinking which are difficult to break, become worried or anxious about the future, or unable to reconcile past decisions.
 A neutral space to think and feel can be extremely useful.

-If we are a good fit and we decide to proceed with booking some appointments, I will send you a working agreement/contract and part of this includes completing some forms which I will discuss with you in our first appointment/assessment.
+If we decide to proceed with booking some appointments, I will send you a working agreement/contract and part of this includes completing some forms which I will discuss with you in our first appointment/assessment.

 During a session, we may go through specific exercises designed to help with your problem, or you might have more general discussions about how you're feeling.